dineshcyber/FW12_Fabindia_Project/README.md

 # FW12_Fabicon_Project
-Project for construct week during our evaluations
+Project for construct week during our evaluations. <br>
 We are 4 teammates in this project :- <ul>
   <li>Dinesh Kumar</li>
   <li>Sayak Mohanta</li>